 Forms are one of the deciding factors in boosting conversion rates.
 Sometimes, the websites includes a number of fields in the form and don’t even realize the need to ask the contact number.
 This is where they lack.
 A properly designed form counts!
-Also, there are many questions that need to be answered:

 • Do conversion rates vary according to the industry?

 • Is there any peak form submission time(s)?